+- 1. Applicants for Targeted Funding as set forth in Section 4-III.B above

+- 2. Shortfall Terminated families

+- 3. Shortfall Recalled families

+- 4. FYI to Voucher families whose FYI participation will soon end

-- 1. Applicants for Targeted Funding as set forth in Section 4-III.B above - 2.
-Shortfall Terminated families - 3.
-Shortfall Recalled families - 4.
-CHOICES, FACT or MHSA Program Graduates - 5.
-Prior to assisting further applicants on the waiting list, HACA will assist currently housed Project-Based Voucher holders who have priority to receive the next available opportunity for continued tenant-based assistance as outlined in Section 17VII.C. - 6.
-Applicants for the Limited Preference for Individuals and/or Families "Moving Up" from Permanent Supportive Housing - 7.
+- 5. CHOICES, FACT or MHSA Program Graduates

+Prior to assisting further applicants on the waiting list, HACA will assist the remaining Project-Based Voucher holders who have priority to receive the next available opportunity for continued tenant-based assistance as outlined in Section 17VII.C.

+- 6. Applicants for the Limited Preference for Individuals and/or Families "Moving Up" from Permanent Supportive Housing - 7.
 HACA will select remaining applicants on the waiting list.